What is VPN? Why it is important?

-As we all know that our data or information is not safe on internet.
-But we all are using internet daily.
+As we all know that our data or information is not safe on the internet.
+But we all are using the internet daily.
 What we can do to stop our information from getting leaked or revealed.
-There is one thing that I believe, every person who owns a smart gadget and using internet should know: VPN, which stands for Virtual Private Network.
+There is one thing that I believe, every person who owns a smart gadget and using the internet should know: VPN, which stands for Virtual Private Network.

 Let’s dive in this article together and find out.

 Almost every day we can find some news about somebody’s email getting hacked, identities stolen or privacy exploited.
 We should get used to it: It is a new reality.
 It’s more important for us to secure our computers nowadays than it is for us to lock our doors.

 It’s not easy to survive with a stolen identity.
 It takes a lot of time, in some cases more than a decade to recover your identity.

 So, How can you protect yourself?
 There are a number of methods or measures you can take, such as make some updations in your Facebook security settings or creating long enough, secure passwords, but one of the easiest or we can say the simplest thing you can do today is to start using a VPN(Virtual Private Network).

 It’s not full proof and despite the marketing, I don’t believe we’re ever completely anonymous or totally safe on the internet, but it is the best step you can take to secure yourself online.

 Well then that begs the question, what exactly is a Virtual Private Network?
 A VPN, again a virtual private network, is a means to encrypt, or secure, your data to keep it safe and add a layer of privacy to protect your identity.